Travel

 The Neighborhood: 16th Arrondissement

 Of all the spots on this list, you know someone is a foodie if they recommend Comice.
 Comice is one of those restaurants that’s become an insider’s place, as it’s also off the normal neighborhood grid.
 This Michelin-starred restaurant is run by a Canadian couple who bring natural warmth and cooking that’s brilliant without being precious.
 Comice’s dining room is modern with vivid blue walls and contemporary art.
 The wine pairings from sommelier Etheliya Hananova are some of the best in Paris.
 Chef Noam Gedalof’s food is the kind that makes everyone at the table go quiet for a moment.
 Butter-poached lobster, perfectly aged beef, a scallop dish with citrus that’s somehow both delicate and powerful.
-This is the restaurant insiders recommend when friends ask for somewhere special that won’t require a second mortgage.
+This is the restaurant that insiders recommend when friends ask for somewhere special that won’t require a second mortgage.

 What to Order: The set menu with wine pairings.
 Trust the chefs—they’ve got this.